tensorflow/tensorflow/tensorflow/contrib/verbs/README.md

 For best performance, we will adopt HKUST 0 copies approach in our solution.
 This means:

 1. Tensor writes will be done directly from the source tensor to the **result** tensor, with no memory copies in between.
-This should be done for all DMAble tensors which are located either on CPU or on a RDMA compatible GPU device (GPU direct).
+This should be done for all DMAable tensors which are located either on CPU or on a RDMA compatible GPU device (GPU direct).
-2. Non DMAble tensors (CanMemCopy == false) will be serialized to a TensorProto on the sender side, RDMA written to a registered buffer on the receiver side, and then deserialized by the receiver.
+2. Non DMAable tensors (CanMemCopy == false) will be serialized to a TensorProto on the sender side, RDMA written to a registered buffer on the receiver side, and then deserialized by the receiver.
 3. Tensors which are located on a non-RDMA-compatible GPU, will be RDMA written to a registered CPU **proxy** buffer on the receiver side, and then copied to GPU by the receiver.

 ## Design details